QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 .. math::  \hat b_t = b_{t-1,t} + b_{t-2,t} ,

-which is debt due at time :math:`t`.
+which is debt due at time :math:`t`

 Then define the endogenous part of the state:

 .. math::